thomasdeanwhite/GUIdance/README.md

 Ensure that the model weights are in the folder _weights_ in the directory you are running the python script from.

-The weights file can be found here: https://github.com/thomasdeanwhite/GUIdance/issues/7
+If struggling with Git LFS, the weights file can be found here: https://github.com/thomasdeanwhite/GUIdance/blob/master/weights.zip